stan257/batch_size_studies/src/batch_size_studies/code_summary.md

 ## Runner (`runner.py`)
 * Drives the `(B, η)` grid: loads prior results, checks if a run is complete, and dispatches work through `TrialRunner`.
 * Persists losses/failures/metadata so long sweeps can resume cleanly.
-* Implements ETA-stability early stopping and provides the CLI entry point filters (by experiment family, optimizer, loss).
+* Implements ETA-stability early stopping.

+## Main Experiment Runner (`scripts/run_experiments.py`)
+* The primary command-line tool for managing experiment sweeps.
+* Uses a subcommand structure: `list` to discover available experiments and `run` to execute them.
+* Supports filtering by name, type, optimizer, and loss, as well as parallel execution and dynamic parameter overrides.

 ## Trainer (`trainer.py`)
 * Shared protocol for a single run: resume (if checkpoint exists), create data iterator, train, log metrics, snapshot weights.